 That means checking your blood glucose levels at least 5 times a day, and keeping track of it, and of carbs throughout the day (especially right after meals) and keeping records of what you've eaten, and your diabetes medication schedule.

 -Whew!
 Definitely see your doctor for a specific diabetes plan that works best for you.

 All of this can feel a bit tedious at times, the diabetes warning signs can be a real pain, especially to a busy teenager dealing with work, school, and a social life, but not knowing your blood sugar is literally life and death for a diabetic. -We both have way too much to live for!

-Sometimes I do wonder though, how different our lives would have been if we'd paid more attention to the diabetes warning signs.
+Sometimes I wonder though, how different our lives would have been if we had paid more attention to the diabetes warning signs.
 But believe it or not,

-Like so often in life, occasionally you just need to stop and smell the roses, and a positive attitude sure helps too.
+Like so often in life, occasionally you just need to stop and smell the roses, and a positive attitude certainly helps too.

 Now that Jess and I have come to terms with our diabetes, we're dealing with it, and it's actually brought us much closer.

 We take walks together after supper, and other meals when possible.